The four horses and their riders described in Revelation 6 are not unique to the end times.

 “These are the four spirits of the heavens, which go forth from standing before the LORD of all the earth.”
 (Zechariah 6:5)

-Their function is to set up such chaos and desperation that even hard-core anarchists are ready for a strong leader.
+They are not the apocalypse, they bring the apocalypse.
+Their function is to set up such chaos and desperation that even hard-core anarchists are ready for a strong leader who turns out to be the Destroyer, not the the Savior.

 “if thou wilt not hearken unto the voice of the LORD thy God, to observe to do all his commandments and his statutes which I command thee this day…The LORD shall send upon thee cursing, vexation, and rebuke…because of the wickedness of thy doings, whereby thou hast forsaken me.